Dev guideRecipesAPI ReferenceChangelog

 2. In the Fallback language column, review the current configuration.

-1. Add a new language or edit an existing language to define its fallback language.
+1. Add a language or edit an existing language to define its fallback language.

-After you update fallback language settings, run a full Optimizely Graph synchronization to apply the changes.
-When synchronization completes, Graph applies the fallback language rules to all relevant queries.
+After you update fallback language settings, run a full Optimizely Graph sync to apply the changes.
+When the sync completes, Graph applies the fallback language rules to all relevant queries.